RealOrko/ExperimentalCompilerInC/README.md

     result = result + text
   return result

-10. Main Function
+Main Function
-The main function serves as the entry point, with a return type of void: fn main(): void =>
+The main function is the program entry point with a void return type: fn main(): void =>
   // program logic

-Example usage includes variable declarations, function calls, loops, and printing.
+Includes variable declarations, function calls, loops, and printing.

-11. Example Program Output
+Example Program Output
-Running the provided program would produce output like:
+Running the example program produces:
 Factorial of 5 is 120
 7 is prime
 hello hello hello world!